Community learning grants

-- Culturally-specific, cross-racial, and disability-led groups that are founded by people most impacted and led by the people whom they were created to serve.
+- Culturally-specific, cross-racial, immigrant and refugee, and disability-led organizations that are founded by people most impacted and led by the people whom they were created to serve.

 - Community-rooted groups with inventive, new, and overlooked ideas for changing systems—racial, social, legal, economic, governmental and more—that underpin opportunity and health.
 As grantmakers and policy advocates we are especially concerned with who has power in those systems—as well as the question of who should have power, and how to get there.

 The Foundation’s audacious goal of achieving health equity in Washington demands that we address root causes of inequities.
 Given this big goal, we expect that in the future the Foundation will work with larger and well-known groups that already have relationships with state and local policymakers, philanthropic funders, nonprofit leaders, and with us.
 Knowing that our focus will lead there naturally, our inaugural Community Learning Grants are intended to level the philanthropic playing field by giving a head start to smaller and less well-known organizations.